ntoles/tristan-wiki/pages/tristanv2/pic/tristanv2-qed.md

 The implementation details are similar to those described in [Del Gaudio+ 2020](https://arxiv.org/abs/2004.11404) with a few variations.
-Central to the model is the calculation of an appropriately normalized the scattering cross section for every electron-photon pair and the random sampling of the photon scattering angle in the electron rest frame.
+Central to the model is the calculation of an appropriately normalized scattering cross section for every electron-photon pair and the random sampling of the photon scattering angle in the electron rest frame.
 The differential Klein-Nishina cross section for unpolarized photons in the electron frame reads (see, e.g.,